 |

-Hoe Fook Ling
+the 19th century, Hoe Fook Ling

 to Japan to learn the art of piano making by his